Parents of RBL Artists:

 We want to be sure that everyone is absolutely, completely, totally, without a doubt, one hundred thousand million percent checked out on the amazing experience your artist is about to participate in.

-We write and produce only original material with our rockers in our Rock Out classes.
+We write and produce only original material with our artists.
 We do so with great care and passion, and though we help steer, we mostly follow their lead when it comes to the directions the stories and resulting songs go in.
 We have a few simple rules that we insist are followed:

-- Most importantly, if a rocker feels like they can make an idea better, or if something makes them uncomfortable it is their responsibility to speak up and to offer an alternative suggestion.
-Don't worry, if your rocker is on the shy side, we are constantly scanning the room during the writing sessions to see if someone looks uncomfortable or is frightened by the story's direction.
+Most importantly, if an artist feels like they can make an idea better, or if something makes them uncomfortable it is their responsibility to speak up and to offer an alternative suggestion.
+Don't worry, if your artist is on the shy side, we are constantly scanning the room during the writing sessions to see if someone looks uncomfortable or is frightened by the story's direction.
 When we see that we stop everything to help them through, either by clarifying something that maybe was frightening them unnecessarily, or by changing / adding on to the idea.

 If those rules are followed we can go almost anywhere thematically, and we do.

 We write this to you not to frighten you, because we believe entirely in our process and our creations, but just so that you are completely aware of what we do.
-Since much of the artwork in ABB and VBB will be based on RBL stories it important that you are aware of the kinds of stories we write.
-Also, we know everyone is crazy busy and a lot of folks sign up for programs simply because their friends' kids are in it.
+We know everyone is crazy busy and a lot of folks sign up for programs simply because their friends' kids are in it.
 There is nothing at all wrong with that, but Rock Band Land is definitely not T-Ball.

 Sicky Sick Sick